intel/confidential-computing-zoo/cczoo/cross_lang_framework/README.md

 ```

 ## Run the framework and sample code
-- Users should determine the value of MRSIGNER at first, which depends on the specific machine, different machines have different MRSIGNER values.
+- Users should identify the value of MRSIGNER at first.
 - Launch the server in one session
 ```bash
 cd ~/confidential-computing-zoo/cczoo/cross_lang_framework/clf_server